exonum/exonum-doc/src/get-started/data-proofs.md

 };
 ```

-As a final step of this action we extract the proof for the wallet history.
+As the final step, we extract the proof for the wallet history.
-Note, that the proof contains transaction hashes
+Note that the proof contains transaction hashes
 rather than the transactions themselves.
 The transactions are stored
 separately and are returned together with
 the proof for user’s reference.
 This allows user to check correctness of the